-The Weights and Measures Division maintains surveillance of commercial weighing and measuring devices.
+The Weights, Measures and Consumer Protection Division maintains surveillance of commercial weighing and measuring devices.
 The division promotes uniformity in weights and measures laws, regulations, and standards to achieve equity between buyers and sellers in the marketplace and thereby enhance consumer confidence, enable Missouri businesses to compete fairly at home and abroad, and strengthen the state and U.S. economies.
 The divisionís programs are operated in accordance with national and international standards.
 The division works in conjunction with the National Institute of Standards and Technology and is a member of the National Conference on Weights and Measures, ASTM International, and the National Fire Protection Association.

 Device & Commodity Inspection Program